Swedish Cardamom Cream Cake

 Semmeldagen (also known as fettisdagen) is the Swedish equivalent of pancake day.
 Just like the UK, semlor are a traditional food served before the start of Lent.
 I will let you into a secret: the UK can keep their pancakes.
 We certainly got the Lent short straw, there.
 I’d rather have semlor any day.

 Although cardamom is well-known for being added to Indian dishes, adding to sweet treats is perhaps less common.
 Somewhat surprisingly Sweden, the cold, Nordic land, adores spices.
-Saffron is a hugely popular during Christmas.
+Saffron bread and bakes are hugely popular during Christmas.
 And without cinnamon, there would be no cinnamon buns.
 Imagine a world without those?
-Cardamom is regularly added to cakes, cookies and bread
+Cardamom is regularly added to cakes, cookies and bread.

 If you’ve ever sniffed a jar of ground cardamom, you will know it packs a mighty punch.
 So, I understand the reluctance to use it in sweet goods.
 However, you only need a touch.
 The peppery undertones of cardamom bring a warmth to cakes.
 It also surprisingly adds a hit of sweetness.
 Although cardamom offers cakes a depth of flavour, you would be hard pushed to recognize what it was (if you weren’t already aware).